 5. Chase a Waterfall, or two, or three

-Starting in early April, might be a little late this year due to our heavy snow pack, thousands of cherry, apple and pear trees in the Hood River valley explode into vibrant pink and white flowers.
+Starting in early April thousands of cherry, apple and pear trees in the Hood River valley explode into vibrant pink and white flowers.
 They start in the lower elevations and, like a domino effect, move up the valley creating a patchwork of color.
 Our orchards here in the Upper Hood River Valley usually peak around the first of May.
-Give us a call for update
+Give us a call for update.

 One of the best ways to enjoy Blossom Time is to drive the Hood River County Fruit Loop, a gorgeous 35-mile drive that follows the county’s Scenic Tour Route and passes the valley’s plethora of orchards, wineries and farms.
 Many family farms reopen mid April.